redis/redis-doc/topics/lua-api.md

 * Available in functions: yes

 This is a helper function that returns a [simple string reply](/topics/protocol#resp-simple-strings).
-"OK" is an example of a common Redis status reply.
+"OK" is an example of a standard Redis status reply.
-The Lua API represents status replies as tables with a single field, _ok_, set with simple status string.
+The Lua API represents status replies as tables with a single field, _ok_, set with a simple status string.

 The outcome of the following code is that _status1_ and _status2_ are identical for all intents and purposes: